Wei Qing: Late career and death

 Tomb of Wei Qing, seen from the tomb of Huo Qubing.
 Maoling, Xingping, Shaanxi.

-After the 119 BC campaign, Wei Qing would see little combat action himself, largely remaining in the capital Chang'an to advise on military and sometimes political matters as the dual-role of Chief Defense Minister/Generalissimo (大司馬大將軍).
+After the 119 BC campaign, Wei Qing would see little combat action himself, largely remaining in the capital of Chang'an to advise on military and sometimes political matters as the dual-role of "Grand Master of the Horse–Grand General" (大司馬大將軍).
 He also assisted his nephew, Crown prince-regent Liu Ju, when Emperor Wu was away on official tours.

 Despite his great honor and power, Wei Qing remained humble in many ways.
 Because of the great favor Emperor Wu showed him, all of the other officials at court flattered him, except for Ji An (汲黯), who treated him as an equal.
 Wei was impressed by Ji's integrity in face of pressure and respected Ji greatly, often requesting Ji's opinion on important matters.
 Throughout his career, he refused to hire scholars to praise him and create favorable public opinions, and tried to maintain a relatively low profile.
 Despite his humble way of life, Wei's status in the Han army made him a distinguished figure in the country, attracting admiration, jealousy and hostility alike.
 Emperor Wu's uncle, the Prince of Huainan Liu An, who had been conspiring a military coup for a long time, saw Wei Qing as his prime political obstacle that must be removed.

 Wei Qing died in 106 BC and was buried in a large tomb built to the model of Mount Lu (盧山, a mountain previously in Xiongnu-occupied territory).
 The tomb was connected to that of his nephew Huo Qubing, who had died in 117 BC, and the future tomb for Emperor Wu.
 Wei Qing would not live to see the destruction of his clan – nobody survived except his youngest son Wei Deng (衛登) and his great-grandnephew Liu Bingyi, as well as the tragic fate of his sister Empress Wei and nephew Liu Ju, during the political turmoil in 91 BC.